rafasoares/cancancan-wiki/Translating-your-app.md

 en:
   unauthorized:
     vote:
-      article: "Only users which have one or more article may do this!"
+      article: "Only users which have one or more article can vote"
 ```
 ## Variables for translations
 Finally you may use `action`(which contain ability like 'create') and `subject`(for example 'article') variables in your translation: